 If you do wish to apply for academic approval we recommend you do so as soon as you have selected an overseas study program.
 If you are approved to receive credit, this will be applied to your transcript after you return.

 As well as programs offered by universities, the University of Sydney works closely with a range of preferred program providers who offer overseas opportunities to students from Australian universities.
 Program providers generally offer a 'complete experience package' whereby they can include academic advice, visa advice, pre-departure and orientation sessions, onsite staff.

 Note: inclusions vary by provider

-If you are interested in learning a new language intensively, you may be interested in the School of Languages and Cultures' (SLC) Open Learning Environments (OLEs).
-OLEs are two weeks of intensive, in-country language learning, designed to give you an immersive experience in a new language and culture.
-The unit also includes organised visits to museums, theatres, concerts, ceremonies, exposure to indigenous customs and rituals.
+If you are interested in learning a new language intensively, you may be interested in the School of Languages and Cultures' (SLC) Open Learning Environment: In-Country Experiences (OLEs).
+OLEs are two-three weeks of intensive, in-country language learning, designed to give you an immersive experience in a new language and culture.
+The units also include organised visits to museums, theatres, concerts, ceremonies, exposure to indigenous customs and rituals.

-Open Learning Environments - School of Languages and Cultures' In-Country Experiences
+Open Learning Environment - School of Languages and Cultures' In-Country Experiences

-All OLEs are best suited for beginners with no prior knowledge of the language, although students with some basic knowledge can be accommodated.
+All OLEs are best suited for beginners with no prior knowledge of the language.